This week, I was asked, “What’s the deal with the minor keys?”

 If we were to call this note the i (minor one), what would the V (five) chord be?

 Are you ready to make your minor scales sound great?
+Do you or someone you know need guitar lessons?
 Live in the Lancaster area?
 Then contact me for more info on guitar lessons!